eiskalteschatten/compile-sass/Readme.md

 ### 2.0.0

 - Move away from the deprecated `node-sass` package in lieu of the Dart-based `sass` package
-  - **Warning: Breaking change!
+  - **Warning: Breaking change! `nodeSassOptions` is now `sassOptions` with different parameters.
 Check the documentation above.**
+  - The `sass` package is now a peer dependency and needs to be managed by the installing project
 - Update all npm packages
-- Remove the install of `express` since it's a peerDependency and should be managed by the installing project
+- Remove `express` as a direct dependency since it's a peer dependency and should be managed by the installing project
 - Remove packages that can be replaced with functionality from Node's standard library
 - Support for Node >= 16
 - Use `bootstrap` to improve testing by compiling real world examples